sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/index.md

 Download the specific .deb package from the release you wish to install

-Then install it using one of the following commands
+Then install it using one of the following commands, with the `x.x.x` being the version of the most recent release.

 ```bash
 sudo apt install ./sail_x.x.x_linux_amd64.deb